top of page

 • Microsoft’s definition: Can manage all aspects of users and groups, including resetting passwords for limited admins.

-You are able to create your own custom Azure AD roles.
-However, in order to do so, you need to buy an upgrade to Azure AD Premium P1 or P2.
+You can create your own custom Entra ID roles.
+However, in order to do so, you need to buy an upgrade to Premium P1 or P2 licensing.

-Note #1: Certain Microsoft applications will tie in with Azure AD.
-That means Azure AD roles can also control access to these applications.
-One of the biggest examples of this is Microsoft 365 (formerly known as Office 365).
-If a user is assigned the Global Administrator role in Azure AD, then that means they also have full rights to apps such as Exchange Online and SharePoint Online.
+Note: Certain Microsoft applications will tie in with Entra ID.
+That means Entra ID roles can also control access to these applications.
+One of the biggest examples of this is Microsoft 365 (Office 365).
+If a user is assigned the Global Administrator role in Entra ID, then that means they also have full rights to apps such as Exchange Online and SharePoint Online.

-Note #2: Azure AD roles do not overlap with Azure RBAC roles.
+Note: Entra ID roles do not overlap with Azure RBAC roles.
 However, there is one exception.
-An Azure AD Global Administrator can elevate their own access.
+An Entra ID Global Administrator can elevate their own access.
 This elevated access will automatically grant them the Azure RBAC role of ‘User Access Administrator’ at the "Root" level.
-That means it will be inherited by everything below the Root level, which includes all Subscriptions and Management Groups in the entire Azure AD tenant.
+That means it will be inherited by everything below the Root level, which includes all Subscriptions and Management Groups in the entire Entra ID tenant.
 This applies to all existing Subscriptions and Management Groups, as well as any new ones that are created in the future.

 Azure Resource permissions

-• This is essentially “full control” permissions at whatever level this role is assigned to.
+• This is essentially “full control” permissions at the assigned level.

-• Microsoft’ definition: Lets you manage everything, including access to resources.
+• Microsoft’s definition: Lets you manage everything, including access to resources.

 • For example, if you assign a user to the Owner role at the Subscription level, then that user will have full control over every resource in that Subscription, as RBAC roles are inherited by down-level resources.

-• Microsoft’ definition: Lets you manage everything except access to resources.
+• Microsoft’s definition: Lets you manage everything except access to resources.

-• Microsoft’ definition: Lets you view everything, but not make any changes.
+• Microsoft’s definition: Lets you view everything, but not make any changes.

 You can also create your own custom Azure RBAC roles.
 No extra upgrade is required, as this is something you are able to do by default.